resurfaceio/logger-ruby/README.md

     logger.enable                        # enable logging for dev/staging/production
     logger.disable                       # disable logging for automated tests

-## Using Rails
+## Using Rack Middleware

-Use an around_action to log input and output from any controller:
+Add to config.ru to log all usage of the app:

     require 'resurfaceio/logger'
+    use HttpLoggerForRack

+## Using Rails Controller

+Add an around_action to log use of one specific controller:

+    require 'resurfaceio/logger'

     class MyController < ApplicationController
-      around_action HttpLoggerFilter.new
+      around_action HttpLoggerForRails.new
     end